JohnUiterwyk/jet-lag-core/README.md

 Calling getPlan on a JetLag.Core object will return an object of type JetLag.Plan.
 The plan object contains four event collections:
 - `plan.flightEvents` - this contains the flight event.
 This collection should only have one flight in this version.
 Future version may allow for more flights
-- `plan.sleepEvents` - this contains all the sleep events.
+- `plan.sleepEvents` - this contains all the sleep and wake events.
 - `plan.mbtEvents` - this contains all the markers for the estimated minimum body temperatures (mbt).
 Displaying this may not be necessary
 - `plan.lightEvents` - this contains all the 'seek light' or 'seek dark' events